sunhaiyong1978/CLFS-for-LoongArch/CLFS_For_LoongArch64-20210903_en.md

 * The "build" directory is used to compile various software packages;

-* The "cross-tools" directory is used to store cross compilation tool chains and related software;
+* The "cross-tools" directory is used to store cross compilation toolchains and related software;

-* "Sysroot" is used to store the target platform system.
+* "sysroot" is used to store the target platform system.

 #### Create build user